csites/OPCD_GSPro_tools/README.md

     </code>
 </pre>

+# Future work

-# Future work:   SAM training.
+SAM training.
 To train SAM, we need many, many segmented and labeled golf courses to train the AI.
 While reading the "Zeros to Ones" Discord discussions, someone mentioned a tool that would take the export from OpenStreetMaps (or the Overpass API) and convert it to SVG (osm2svg.py).
 I've used OpenStreetMaps before, so I tried it, liked what I saw, and decided to start another project, osm2svg4opcd.
 The goal of that project is to create a fully